microsoft/azure-devops-engineering-extensions/README.md

 npm run pack:dev
 npm run pack:prod
 ```
-Note: pack:dev doesn't create a VSIX file.
-Instead, it prepares the output task folder ready for upload to specific AzureDevOps account.
+* Note: "pack:dev" doesn't create a VSIX file.
+Instead, it prepares the output task folder ready for upload to an AzureDevOps account and test it.
-For More information on packaging the extension code into a vsix file, see [this page](https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops#packageext).

 ####